-A copy of the CPO, the Maps which show the land included in the CPO, the Statement of Reasons explaining why the CPO has been made, and the documents referred to in it, are available to view on the Documents page of this website by clicking here.
+A copy of the CPO, the Maps which show the land included in the CPO, the Statement of Reasons explaining why the CPO has been made, and the documents referred to in it, are available to view here.

 Contacting the team